ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_kiosk/Create_kiosk_passwords.md

 ## To create a password for the kiosk...

-1Click the Options icon or select Setup > Options.
+1. Click the Options icon or select Setup > Options.
 Click the Kiosk tab.

 ![lettering_kiosk00023.png](assets/lettering_kiosk00023.png)

-2Enter a secure password and click OK.
+2. Enter a secure password and click OK.

-3Select Window > Kiosk start the kiosk.
+3. Select Window > Kiosk start the kiosk.
 You will be prompted to enter the password.

 ![KioskPasswordConfirm.png](assets/KioskPasswordConfirm.png)